teejayen/teejayen.github.io/apogee2019.md

 - Advanced Antimalware Pipeline - GatewayAV > IntelligentAV > APTBlocker > Threat Detection & Response
 - SSLv2/v3 is completely deprecated in 12.4, only TLS1.1, 1.2, and 1.3 available

-## WatchGuard relies on joint success:
+## WatchGuard relies on joint success

 - Embrace WatchGuard Mission
 - Embrace the portfolio